bejerano-lab/percomorphCONDELs/README.md

 This repository provides the code for identifying genomic deletions that are associated with pelvic and caudal fin reduction in independent lineages of fish, as described in the following manuscript:

 Chen, H.I., Turakhia, Y., Bejerano, G., Kingsley, D.M.
-'Whole-genome comparisons identify repeated regulatory changes underlying convergent appendage evolution in diverse fish lineages' Submitted for peer review on 12 Dec 2022.
+'Whole-genome comparisons identify repeated regulatory changes underlying convergent appendage evolution in diverse fish lineages.'
+Submitted for peer review on 12 Dec 2022.

 ## System requirements